parazyd/tordam/protocol.md

 --------

-A node announcing itself has to do a JSON-formatted HTTP POST request to one or more active DECODE directories with the format explained below.
+A node announcing itself has to do a JSON-formatted HTTP POST request to one or more active directories with the format explained below.
 N.B.
 The strings shown in this document might not be valid, but they represent a correct example.

 * `type` reflects the type of the node (currently just a placeholder)
 * `address` holds the address of the Tor hidden service